Anna Suk-Fong Lok M.D.

 Dr. Lok obtained her medical degree from the University of Hong Kong and her hepatology training under the late Dame Sheila Sherlock at the Royal Free Hospital in London, UK.
 She was on the faculty at the University of Hong Kong until she moved to the United States in 1992.

 Dr. Lok's research focuses on the natural history and treatment of hepatitis B and C, and the prevention of liver cancer.
 Her research is funded by the National Institutes of Health, federal and private foundations, and various pharmaceutical companies.
-She has published more than 550 papers on viral hepatitis and liver diseases and is the coauthor of 5 editions of the American Association for the Study of Liver Diseases Association Guidelines on Hepatitis B. She was one of the top 1% of most cited scientists in the world for the decade 2002-2012.
-Dr. Lok has trained more than 50 fellows and junior faculty from all over the world, some of whom have risen to the ranks of full professors and directors of liver programs in their home country.
-She received a Distinguished Mentor Award from the Michigan Institute of Clinical and Health Research in 2012 and an Inspirational Physician Award from the American Medical Association in 2014.
+She has published more than 600 papers on viral hepatitis and liver diseases and is the co-author of 5 editions of the American Association for the Study of Liver Diseases Association Guidelines on Hepatitis B. She was one of the top 1% most cited scientists in the world for the decade 2002-2012.
+Dr. Lok has trained more than 60 fellows and junior faculty from all over the world, some of whom have risen to the ranks of full professors and directors of liver programs in their home country.
+She received a Distinguished Mentor Award from the Michigan Institute of Clinical and Health Research in 2012, an Inspirational Physician Award from the American Medical Association in 2014, and a Distinguished Mentor Award from the American Gastroenterological Association in 2022.
 She was inducted into the Clinical Excellence Society in the Department of Internal Medicine in 2013.

 Dr. Lok has received many awards throughout her career.
 She has been included in the list of "Best Doctors" and "Who's Who" for many years.
-She was inducted into the Association of American Physicians in 2012.
-Recent awards include the Distinguished Scientist Award from the Hepatitis B Foundation in 2008, the Distinguished Women Scientist Award from the American Gastroenterological Association in 2008, the Distinguished Service Award from the American Association for the Study of Liver Diseases in 2011, the Distinguished Scientific Achievement Award from the American Liver Foundation in 2015, the William Beaumont Prize in Gastroenterology from the American Gastroenterological Association in 2016, a Gold Medal Award from the Canadian Association for the Study of the Liver and an Honorary Doctor of Science degree from the University of Hong Kong in 2017, and the International Recognition Award from the European Association of the Study of the Liver in 2018.
+She was inducted into the Association of American Physicians in 2012 and elected to the National Academy of Medicine in 2022.
+Recent awards include the Distinguished Scientist Award from the Hepatitis B Foundation in 2008, the Distinguished Women Scientist Award from the American Gastroenterological Association in 2008, the Distinguished Service Award from the American Association for the Study of Liver Diseases in 2011, the Distinguished Scientific Achievement Award from the American Liver Foundation in 2015, the William Beaumont Prize in Gastroenterology from the American Gastroenterological Association in 2016, a Gold Medal Award from the Canadian Association for the Study of the Liver and an Honorary Doctor of Science degree from the University of Hong Kong in 2017, the International Recognition Award from the European Association of the Study of the Liver in 2018, and a Distinguished University Professorship from the University of Michigan in 2019.

-Dr. Lok is currently the President of the American Association for the Study of Liver Diseases.
+Dr. Lok was the President of the American Association for the Study of Liver Diseases in 2017.